syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 Create a new Android application in Xamarin Studio or Visual Studio for Xamarin.Android.

-## Adding SfPopupLayout in Xamarin.Android using designer page
+## Adding SfPopupLayout in Xamarin.Android using designer

 1. Add a new axml file inside the layout folder.

 2. Open the newly added file and switch to designer tab.

-3. Drag the SfPopupLayout control from tool box and drop into designer page.
+3. Drag the SfPopupLayout control from the tool box and drop it into the designer page.

-4. Since this is hosting control so it does not has preview on designer page.
-You can see the Popupview only when deploy on the device.
+4. Since this is hosting control it does not show a preview on the designer page and you can only see the PopupView when deployed in the device.

-5. Drag Button control from tool box and drop into inside of SfPopupLayout in designer page.
+5. Drag Button control from tool box and drop it inside the SfPopupLayout in designer page.

 6. Open the properties window of SfPopupLayout and set the required properties.

-The following code example illustrates to display SfPopupLayout when set as a root view.
+The following code example illustrates how to display SfPopupLayout when set as a root view.

 {% tabs %}
 {% highlight Axml %}